 One of the saddest things I’ve heard is people, often girls, trying desperately to find a partner because they’re afraid of being single.
-They rather settle with an unhappy relationship with someone who doesn’t truly appreciate and respect them than wait until they find someone who genuinely loves them and respects them.
+They rather settle for an unhappy relationship with someone who doesn’t truly appreciate and respect them than wait until they find someone who genuinely loves them and respects them.

 Love is a very delicate thing, yet it’s the strongest force in the Universe.
 Often people think of Love as a romantic thing or the care between you and your family and friends.
 That is only the tiny tip of the iceberg!

 As humans, we need a sense of belonging.
 That’s the root of why we love our family and our friends.
 It’s our tribe and, hopefully, our support system.

 Yet, we still seek more love from the world around us. – Some people even say, “I want everyone to love me!” or “I want to do whatever I can to make everybody love me!”

 I’m sorry to be the one who tells you this, but that is super selfish and is something that 100% comes from your Fear-Based Mind!

 Ask yourself, why do you want everyone to love you? – be honest with yourself!

 The truth is, you can’t be loved by everyone! – and if you try to make everybody love you, you’re moving down two very unhealthy pathways; People-Pleasing or/and Manipulation.

 Some people just don’t like to be alone!
 So they are jumping around from person to person, just to feel some sense of company.
 If you’re one of those people, I will challenge you to ask yourself, why don’t you like to be alone?
 Why do you need to be together with someone all the time?

 I have people in my life who don’t like to be alone.
 It’s always turning into the same pattern of other people getting super annoyed by the constant need for attention and company.